nesfit/bonnet-ics-library/imadics/source/AnomalyInjector/Readme.md

 ### Address Scan

 Address scan reconnaissance stands for identification of MODBUS devices on the given IP address.
 The address range for MODBUS RTU and ASCII systems is the attack parameter.
 The valid range is 0..247.
+Value 0 stands for broadcast address.
 The response may be acknowledgement or an error message.

 ```
 Anomalify.exe [MODBUS-SERVER-URI] Address-Scan [ADDRESS-SCAN-RANGE]